 (5) Each School/College and Special Research Centre is required to appoint an Academic Integrity Officer.
 The appointment in Schools/Colleges shall coincide with the appointment term of the Chair, School Board /Chair, College Board.
 Normally, the Chair, School Board /Chair, College Board will be the Academic Integrity Officer for their respective School/College.
 The Chair, School Board /Chair, College Board may request that a full time academic staff member, nominated by the relevant Head of School /Head of College be appointed as the Academic Integrity Officer.
-The nominee is subject to approval by the Deputy Vice Chancellor and the Chair, Academic Board.
-The Academic Integrity Officer in a Special Research Centre shall be the nominee of the Centre Director, subject to approval by the Chair, Academic Board and the Pro Vice Chancellor (Research).
+The nominee is subject to approval by the Senior Deputy Vice Chancellor and the Chair, Academic Board.
+The Academic Integrity Officer in a Special Research Centre shall be the nominee of the Centre Director, subject to approval by the Chair, Academic Board and the Deputy Vice Chancellor (Research).

 (6) This Policy is intended to be read in conjunction with: Rule 3, Section 7 - Conduct of Examinations; Rule 3, Section 18 - Academic Misconduct Including Plagiarism; the Misconduct - Student Misconduct Rule; and other relevant Codes, Rules, Policies, Procedures and Guidelines listed in the Associated Information page.
 Procedures and Penalties are detailed in Section 6.
 Particular roles in the application of this Policy are described below.